akash-network/awesome-akash/hermes-agent/README.md

 If `TELEGRAM_BOT_TOKEN` or `TELEGRAM_HOME_CHANNEL` is left empty, the container does not auto-start the gateway.
 It behaves like a normal SSH workspace instead.

+## OAuth limitation

+The environment-variable bootstrap path is best for API-key based providers such as OpenRouter, OpenAI API, or Anthropic API.

+Providers that require an interactive OAuth or device-code login flow — for example `openai-codex` / ChatGPT-style login — are not fully bootstrapable from `deploy.yaml` alone today.
+They still need a post-deploy login step so Hermes can obtain and persist refreshable OAuth credentials in its auth store / credential pool.

+In other words:

+- API key providers: good fit for Akash env vars
+- OAuth-only / device-code providers: still require interactive login after deploy

 After SSH login, you can still run:

 ```bash